DougBurke/sherpa/docs/plots/backends.rst

 to many scientific Python users, and to maintain backwards compatibility with previous version of Sherpa.
 They offer limited choices, but those are sufficient for most plots.
-For example, only few different line styles are specified, but in practice, most plots can be done with just solild, dashed, and mayby dotted lines.
+For example, only few different line styles are specified, but in practice, most plots can be done with just solild, dashed, and maybe dotted lines.

 The following settings are accepted for all Sherpa plotting backends: